-As this is the first blog on my new website I thought I would share with you some of the resources I find really helpful.
-There are loads of websites, training providers and magazines out there for assistants and some are definitely better than others!
-Over the course of the next few days I will blog about my favourites.
+I thought I would share with you some of the resources I find helpful.
+There are loads of sites, training providers and magazines out there for Assistants and some are better than others!
+Over the course of the next few days, I will blog about my favourites.
 Here are my favourite resources for assistants:

-The office Professional is a monthly PDF magazine featuring news, information and advise for all administrative professionals.
-The website is also a valuable resource and has lots of frfee articles, blogs and a forum for subscriber and non subscribers.
+The Office Professional is a monthly PDF magazine featuring news, information and advice for all administrative professionals.
+The website is also a valuable resource and has lots of free articles, blogs and a forum for the subscriber and non-subscribers.

-pa-assist.com launched in 2000 and the site primarily offers help, information and resources for office professionals.
+pa-assist.com launched in 2000, and the site primarily offers help, information and resources for office professionals.
 The website is free to register but does contain advertising.
-Once you have registered you will receive a regular newsletter via email from ‘Moneypenny’ which contains information on products, services, offers and events for assistants.
+Once you have registered, you will receive a regular newsletter via email from ‘Moneypenny’ which provides information on products, services, offers and events for assistants.
 Pa-assist.com also has a LinkedIn group with over a thousand members and quite recently launched a cashback scheme for assistants called pa-assistcashback.

 Also launched in 2000 Desk Demon offers everything you need for office management.
-There are loads of links to other useful websites, including things like currency conversion and websites that convert word documents to PDF.
+There are loads of links to other useful websites, including things like currency conversion and sites that convert word documents to PDF.
 The website is set up so that is local to the country you live in and it also has lots of blogs and articles on career development and training.
-The website also has has an online magazine called PA Enterprise which is also quite interesting.
+The website also has an online magazine called PA Enterprise which is also quite impressive.

-In terms of recruitment I think this is the best website out there for assistants and office professionals.
+Regarding recruitment, I think this is the best website out there for assistants and office professionals.
 Every single job I have ever had in the city I heard about or was contacted through Secs in the City.
-It is easy to upload your CV and covering letter and you can also receive a daily email with new jobs that are specific to what you are looking for.
-I highly highly recommend this website to any jobseekers out there.
+It is easy to upload your CV and covering letter, and you can also receive a daily email with new jobs that are specific to what you are looking for.
+I highly highly recommend this website to any job seekers out there.

-This is a really useful website for assistants run by a current and former assistant and their dog.
-It is packed full of interesting blogs and articles, they have a best of blog which outlines all of the valuable content, click here and they also have a few e-learning modules including a 10 week email series that gives 10 of the tips, tools and techniques that they offer inside the training programme.
+This is a handy website for assistants run by a current and former assistant and their dog.
+It is packed full of interesting blogs and articles, they have a best of blog which outlines all of the valuable content, click here, and they also have a few e-learning modules including a ten week email series that gives 10 of the tips, tools and techniques that they offer inside the training programme.
 Here is the link.

 Assistant Edge pulls together all of the best blogs for office professionals and sends out a daily email with new content.
-It has some fabulous and interesting blogs and I find it a really good read.
-You can personalise your content and also search the website via a number of different topics and interests.
+It has some fabulous and exciting blogs, and I find it an excellent read.
+You can personalise your content and also search the website via some different topics and interests.